HEALING WITH THE GAPS DIET

-The biggest (and hardest) change came from doing the GAPS diet and adding chicken bone broth regularly to our daily routine.
+The biggest improvement in my sons digestive health came from doing the GAPS diet and adding chicken bone broth regularly to our daily routine.

-After reading a book ‘Nourishing Your Child for Health and Happiness’ I found it combined all that I had been reading about on the internet.
-The book is written by Sally Gray, a Naturopath (amongst other qualifications) and she lives here in WA so I made an appointment.
+After reading a valuable book ‘Nourishing Your Child for Health and Happiness’ by Sally Gray, a Naturopath (amongst other qualifications) and discovering she lives here in WA, I made an appointment to see her.
 The GAPS diet had starting popping up on my radar and this is what Sally recommended for Finlay and I.

 GAPS stands for Gut and Psychology Syndrome, it is a diet created by Dr Natasha Campbell-McBride.
 GAPS works on an understanding that there is a link between the digestive system, the brain and immune system.